-- Combine your edited literature review and methodology assignments THEN ADD: - Describe the survey you will be using and how you will survey your target population.
+- Describe how you will survey your target population.
 Use the chapters related to surveying participants (informed consent, procedures for surveying participants).
+(1-2 paragraphs) - Describe the intervention you have selected with citations.
+(1-2 paragraphs) - This requires you to search the research literature to learn about evidenced based programs that target your population.
+You will need 2 citations. - You will also be required to research surveys used to measure program outcomes.
+You MUST cite any surveys that you may have utilized to create your own. - Create a program (intervention) evaluation survey.

-(1-2 paragraphs). - Create a program (intervention) evaluation survey. - This should have minimum 10 questions, max 15 total questions (ordinal and Likert combined). - All survey questions need to follow the proper format detailed in Ch 4 and - You will utilize ordinal (nominal) scales for the demographic information detailed in Ch 4. - You will utilize a Likert Scale for the survey questions in Ch 9. - o You will also be required to research surveys used to measure program outcomes.
-You MUST cite any surveys that you may have utilized to create your own.
-Paper requirement is 2-3 pages.
-You will need at least 1 citation on survey development. - o Combine all PARTS of the Project Proposal together with 1 reference page.
+- This should have minimum 10 questions, max 20 total questions (ordinal and Likert combined). - All survey questions need to follow the proper format detailed in Ch 4 and 9. - You will utilize ordinal (nominal) scales for the demographic information detailed in Ch 4. - o You will utilize a Likert Scale for the survey questions in Ch 9.

-Unit III exam (50 pts).
+Unit III 4 quizzes @ 10 points (40 pts).